Lauracejas/Employee-Tracker/README.md

 ## Challenge

-Joining the different databases to make a cohesive view was challenging.
+Joining the different tables to make a cohesive view was challenging.
-The employee managers are able to be viewed but not in it's own category.

 ## Questions